 A fee must also be paid when submitting an application for an extension of a residence permit or a permanent residence permit, or when submitting an appeal or request to reopen a case in the above-mentioned case types.

-If you wish to apply before the fees are regulated, you must both pay the fee and submit your application before 1 January 2014.
-In other words, it is the date on which you submit your application to the Danish Agency for Labour Retention and International Recruitment, to the Danish police, or at a Danish diplomatic mission, which decides the amount of the fee.
+If you wish to apply before the fees are regulated, you must both pay the fee and submit your application before 1 January 2015.
+In other words, it is the date on which you submit your application to the Danish Agency for Labour Market and Recruitment, to the Danish police, or at a Danish diplomatic mission, which decides the amount of the fee.

-If you pay the fee before 1 January 2014, but submit your application after 1 January 2014, you will have paid less than the required fee, and your application will be rejected, that is, it will not be processed.
-It is not possible to create a Case Order ID with the 2014 fee prior to 1 January 2014.
+If you pay the fee before 1 January 2015, but submit your application after 1 January 2015, you will have paid less than the required fee, and consequently, your application may be rejected, that is, it will not be processed.
+It is not possible to create a Case Order ID with the 2015 fee prior to 1 January 2015.

 The processing fees for applying for a residence permit are regulated every year on 1 January.